-The Florida Intrastate Highway System Strategic Intermodal System (FIHS SIS) comprises a statewide network of limited and controlled access highways.
+The Florida Strategic Intermodal System (SIS) comprises a statewide network of limited and controlled access highways.
 The primary function of the system is for high-speed and high-volume traffic movement within the state.
 Access to abutting land is subordinate to this function, and such access must be prohibited or highly regulated.
-Highways in the City of Jacksonville currently designated in the Florida Transportation Plan as part of the FIHS, SIS are: I-95, I-10, I-295, S.R.
+Highways in the City of Jacksonville currently designated in the Florida Transportation Plan as part of the, SIS are: I-95, I-10, I-295, S.R.
 9A, U. S. 301, and the proposed Branan Field/ Chaffee Road.

-The level of service (LOS) definitions which follow are to be the primary point of reference in consideration of level of service issues:
+The level of service (LOS) definitions which follow are to be the primary point of reference in consideration of issues: